 For samples that do not require lab pretreatment, stable isotope analysis results are reported in 7 business days.
 For samples that do require lab pretreatment, results are reported in 14 business days.
 Please contact the lab for sample sizes and prices.

-This entry was posted on Thursday, March 22nd, 2018 and is filed under Uncategorized .
+This entry was posted on Thursday, March 22nd, 2018 and is filed under Radiocarbon Dating .